 Anyone can teach online without a degree.
 But the qualifications completely depend on the online teaching company.
 While some require a Bachelor’s degree, others don’t need any type of degree at all.

-Now that we’ve experienced the effects on education systems from the global pandemic, online learning is here to stay.
-Even after this is all finished, there will still be a demand for English teachers online.
+Now that we’ve experienced the effects on education systems of the global pandemic, online learning is here to stay.
+Even after the pandemic is all finished, there will still be a demand for English teachers online.

 If you want to teach in Asia, most countries require a Bachelor’s degree.
-That means if you want to teach in some of the highest-paying TEFL destination such as Japan, South Korea, and China, you’ll need a Bachelor’s degree
+That means if you want to teach in some of the highest-paying TEFL destinations such as Japan, South Korea, and China, you’ll need a Bachelor’s degree.

-One of the disadvantages about working and teaching here is a lack of online job advertisements.
-There are not as many job postings compared to Asia, and it’s not uncommon to have to be already in your chosen country and knock at a couple of doors.
+One of the disadvantages of working and teaching here is a lack of online job advertisements.
+There are not as many job postings compared to in Asia, and it’s not uncommon to have to be already in your chosen country and knock at a couple of doors.

 Even though wages are higher than the national average, you won’t be able to save a significant amount of money.
-This is partially because schools don’t cover housing and flights.
+This is partly because schools don’t cover housing and flights.
 Although it’s recommended to have a degree, one of the advantages is that you can teach English here without one.
 You can also try out Maximo Nivel to get started teaching today.

 If you are not part of the EU, some of your options may include: